yochannah/carpentries.org/_posts/2019/10/2019-10-07-rstudio-instructor-training.md

 and then answer a few written questions related to pedagogical best practices.
 The tidyverse exam is based on the book [*R for Data Science*][r4ds], and on the excellent [study guide][r4ds-solutions] that Jeffrey Arnold and others have put together.
-We don't yet have a similarly definitive reference for the Shiny exam, though we hope that [this book][shiny-book] will eventually fill that gap.
+We do not yet have a similarly definitive reference for the Shiny exam, though we hope that [this book][shiny-book] will eventually fill that gap.

 If you would like to find out more about this program, we have assembled an [FAQ][faq].
-Perhaps the most important thing in it is that if you are already a certified Carpentries instructor, you don't need to do RStudio's training course, but can skip directly to the exams.
+Perhaps the most important thing in it is that if you are already a certified Carpentries instructor, you do not need to do RStudio's training course, but can skip directly to the exams.
 For more information,
 please email [Greg Wilson](mailto:greg.wilson@rstudio.com).